paxdotdev/pax/README.md

 In practice, this looks like: write template and settings in Pax, write event handlers and data structures in the host language.

-[image: infographic illustrating layers of Pax and Host, illustrating the divide described above + "imperative", "declarative", "side-effects"] d
+[image: infographic illustrating layers of Pax and Host, illustrating the divide described above + "imperative", "declarative", "expressions", "side-effects"]

 Currently Pax supports Rust as a host language, though support for JavaScript/TypeScript is on the [roadmap](TODO.md).
 For Pax itself: the compiler tooling and the runtimes are all written in Rust.